-Hubby and I couldn’t sleep until 4 am due to power interruption around 1 am, and the heavy scary rain.
+Hubby and I couldn’t sleep until 4 am due to power interruption around 1 am, and because of the heavy scary rain.

-We never thought that our place will flood, during Typhoon Rolly announcement we did a lot of preparation but we didn’t feel it strong.
-No even single drops of flood happened in our place, this may be the reason why we underestimate typhoon Ulysses.
+We never thought that our place will flood.
+During Typhoon Rolly’s announcement, we did a lot of preparation but we didn’t feel it strong.
+Not even a single drop of flood happened in our place, this might be the reason why we underestimate typhoon Ulysses.